Coronavirus: 2-year-old returning to South Africa from NZ tests positive

 A 2-year-old boy has tested positive for coronavirus in South Africa - he had just returned from New Zealand.

-Yesterday, The South African reported a surge in cases in the country in a window of 24 hours, with the number of cases rising to 116 from 62.
+Yesterday, The South African news website reported a surge in cases in the country in a window of 24 hours, with the number of cases rising to 116 from 62.

 The Western Cape had registered another 10 cases overnight, the online publication said.